nico4mcs/doc/doc/ElectricUnits.md

 > $t$ is the time.
 </details>

 Electrical power is the amount of energy per second.
-You can  compare it to the amount of water per second.
+You can compare it to the amount of potential energy of water per second.